 The use of shop signage on pavements should be limited to reduce clutter within Sudbury Town.
-Any new signage on pavements should have due consideration for the character and design of the street furniture in the wider area and should seek to enhance the public realm.
+There is a presumption against general advertising on premises along the High Street unless it is directly associated with the business that takes place on the premise.
+Any new signage on pavements that is associated with the business of individual premises should have due consideration for the character and design of the street furniture in the wider area and should seek to enhance the public realm.